fossasia/wp-rotatingtweets/readme.txt

 == Upgrade notice ==
 = 1.7.11 =
-* Completion of Spanish translation - many thanks to Alberto Lario for his help on this
+* Fixing tweet height JavaScript bug & completing of Spanish translation

 == Changelog ==
 = 1.7.11 =
 * Completion of Spanish translation - many thanks to Alberto Lario for his help on this
+* Fixing tweet height JavaScript bug

 = 1.7.10 =
 * Move to using HTML5 custom data attributes and `data()` functions to transfer variable values to version 1 of JavaScript - including 'speed' variable